fraser50/concurrency-cw/README.md

 ## 5.3.2 Your Remote GitLab Repository

-CR2.1: You must fork the coursework stub project into your own private and personal HWU GitLab space.
+CR2.1: You must fork this GitLab project into your own private and personal HWU GitLab space.
 Your forked project will be your remote repository.

+*If you do
-The GitLab stub projects are available at F29OC-2021-22-Students > Assignments >F29OC-2021-2022-CW.
-If you do not fork this project to your own space, then edits that you commit will be broadcast to the class and you will not be allowed to use these files in your submission.
+not fork this project to your own space, then edits that you commit will be broadcast to the class and you will not be allowed to use these files in your submission.*

 CR2.2: You must not change the name of your GitLab project or any of its files, or add any files to the project that you fork from the coursework stub.
 (Otherwise, we will not be able to